matrix-org/synapse/docs/development/dependencies.md

 # Stop the current virtualenv if active
 $ deactivate

-# Find the venv for poetry
+# Remove all of the files from the current environment.
-$ poetry env info --path
+# Don't worry, even though it says "all", this will only
-# Remove all of the files from the current environment
+# remove the Poetry virtualenvs for the current project.
-$ rm -rf $(poetry env info --path)
+$ poetry env remove --all

-# Reactivate Poetry shell
+# Reactivate Poetry shell to create the virtualenv again
 $ poetry shell
-# Install everything
+# Install everything again
 $ poetry install --extras all
 ```